LaChina Robinson: Broadcasting

-After playing her four years of college, Robinson joined the Atlantic Coast ConferenceC administration offices for one full season before heading to Georgia Institute of Technology where she served as a special assistant to the head coach, director of operations and administrative assistant in charge of recruiting.
+After playing her four years of college, Robinson joined the Atlantic Coast Conference administration offices for one full season before heading to Georgia Institute of Technology where she served as a special assistant to the head coach, director of operations and administrative assistant in charge of recruiting.
 Georgia Tech then hired her as an analyst on their radio broadcasts.

 In 2009 Robinson was hired by ESPN.
 2010 was her first full season of serving as an analyst for ESPN and Fox Sports South.
 Robinson was awarded the 2021 Mel Greenberg Media Award by the Women's Basketball Coaches Association.